jarvis-gik/racejournal/README.md

-# belllap
+# Race Journal
-An application for finding and discussing bike races.
+An application for finding bike races and recording race reports.

 To run:
 mvn jetty:run